 - Handling criticism

-These apps were designed to help brain injury patients live more independently.
-From organizing your to-do list to breaking tasks down into step-by-step instructions, these apps can be real life-savers for TBI survivors.
+Accessibility apps can help brain injury patients live more independently.
+Whether it’s helping you organize your to-do list or breaking tasks down into step-by-step instructions, these apps can be real life-savers for traumatic brain injury survivors.

 Qcard is more than just a reminder app.
 It helps people with executive function and memory issues manage their lives in a simple and intuitive way.
 It even guides you through complex tasks such as doing laundry, cooking a meal, or following your morning routine.

-AccessNow is a crowdsourcing app that helps people determine the accessibility status of various locations.
+AccessNow is a crowdsourcing app that can help individuals with brain injuries determine the accessibility status of various locations.
 Users rate and review places based on how accessible it is, which is very helpful if you use a wheelchair to get around.
 You can search for specific locations or just look to see what’s nearby.

 Medical Apps for Brain Injury Patients

-These apps will help patients keep track of all their medical information and prescriptions.
-Especially helpful in an emergency.
+Medical apps help brain injury patients keep track of all their medical information and prescriptions.
+They can be especially helpful in case of an emergency.

-Medisafe helps those who struggle with managing their meds by providing clear instructions and reminders about when to take each one.
-It also informs you when it is time for a refill on your prescription.
+Medisafe is an app that can help individuals who struggle with medication management.
+It provides clear instructions and reminders about when to take each medication and informs you when it is time for a refill on your prescription.

 - Turn on “show when locked”